Scarabaeus1033/NEXAH-CODEX/SYSTEM 001:  ENTRY RES·ONANCE – Feeling Before Structure/S_07_ucrt_resonance_fields.md

 **UCRT** — Unified Constants Resonance Theory — frames this principle:
 A symphony of numbers, ratios, and field structures uniting light, gravity, electromagnetism, and geometry into a resonant web.

+The constants you see here are not abstract formulas from a chalkboard — they are encoded in nature, visible in the spiral of a galaxy, the balance of an atom, or even the patterns in music, flowers, and architecture.
+They are the invisible tuning forks of creation.

 ---